nesaraa/Cervical_cancer/README.md

 Machine learning project that predicts the presence of cervical cancer using machine learning algorithms

 The project implements 6 ML algorithms and the performance of each algorithm is measured by few performance metrics and the algorithm with best results are chosen as the best suited algorithm.
+The best suited algorithm for prediction of cervical cancer is SVM algorithm.